Russia addressing ‘growing Central Asia security concerns’

 Moscow at arm’s length

-According to the Russian media and experts, the main reason for Shoigu’s visits to Tajikistan and Uzbekistan is the possible escalation of violent incidents in Central Asia amidst Washington’s decision to withdraw troops from Afghanistan.
+According to Russian media and experts, the main reason for Shoigu’s visits to Tajikistan and Uzbekistan was the possible escalation of violent incidents in Central Asia amidst Washington’s decision to withdraw troops from Afghanistan.

 Intensified Taliban attacks